MIT Computer Science and Artificial Intelligence Laboratory: Project MAC

-The early Project MAC community included Fano, Minsky, Licklider, Fernando J. Corbató, and a community of computer programmers and enthusiasts among others who drew their inspiration from former colleague John McCarthy.
-These founders envisioned the creation of a computer utility whose computational power would be as reliable as an electric utility.
+The early Project MAC community included Fano, Minsky, Licklider, Fernando J. Corbató, and a community of computer programmers and enthusiasts among others who were inspired by John McCarthy.
+They envisioned the creation of a computer utility whose computational power would be as reliable as an electric utility.
 To this end, Corbató brought the first computer time-sharing system, Compatible Time-Sharing System (CTSS), with him from the MIT Computation Center, using the DARPA funding to purchase an IBM 7094 for research use.
-One of the early focuses of Project MAC would be the development of a successor to CTSS, Multics, which was to be the first high availability computer system, developed as a part of an industry consortium including General Electric and Bell Laboratories.

-In 1966, Scientific American featured Project MAC in the September thematic issue devoted to computer science, that was later published in book form.
-At the time, the system was described as having approximately 100 TTY terminals, mostly on campus but with a few in private homes.
-Only 30 users could be logged in at the same time.
+CTSS was described in an article on time sharing in Scientific Americans 1966 special issue on "Information".
+It had approximately 100 TTY terminals, mostly on campus but with a few in private homes.
+About 30 users could be logged in at the same time.
 The project enlisted students in various classes to use the terminals simultaneously in problem solving, simulations, and multi-terminal communications as tests for the multi-access computing software being developed.

+One of the early focuses of Project MAC was the development of a successor to CTSS, Multics, which became the first high availability computer system, and a testing ground for the concept of a security kernel.
+It was initially developed as a part of an industry consortium including General Electric, Bell Laboratories.
+Following Bell's departure from the project in 1969 and GE's exit from the computer industry in 1970, Project MAC continued to develop Multics throughout the 1970s with Honeywell.